Category Archives: Danish Royals

 Ingrid and Frederik in Copenhagen after their wedding; Photo Credit – Wikipedia

 A Swedish warship escorted the yacht carrying the new couple to Danish waters, arriving in Copenhagen the next day.
 Fireworks lit up the Copenhagen harbor to greet Frederik and Ingrid.
-The new crown princely couple were then welcomed with more waving and cheering Danes during their drive through the streets of Copenhagen.
+The new crown princely couple was then welcomed with more waving and cheering Danes during their drive through the streets of Copenhagen.
 King Christian X was noted to be the first person to greet his son and new daughter-in-law as they stepped into the harbor.

 Frederik and Ingrid attended a dinner for 150 guests on the evening of their arrival in Copenhagen.
 A ball was held at Christianborg Castle following the dinner for visiting dignitaries and nobility.
 After spending several days attending events in Copenhagen, the couple left for a short honeymoon on the French Riviera, the rumored location of their courtship.